 - And that goes for adventurous outdoor activities.
 If you’ve got no one else with you to tell you when to stop or that you should think about heading back, you might just want to push yourself.
 Our advice?
 Don’t.
 Know your limit and head back well before you reach it.

 As we said: Switzerland is safe for solo travelers.
 It’s going to be pretty amazing.
 As long as you keep in touch with people and make sure to not push yourself too hard, you should be able to beat the solo travel blues.
-Be kind to yourself and take some days to chill out.
-Go on a tour (it doesn’t make you a tourist) and meet some people.
-This is an excellent country to explore, for sure.

 Is Switzerland safe for solo female travelers?